NikitaDerevskov/memo-frontend/README.md

 - [x] Try to use github copilot in this project
 - [x] Add order for props (alphabet?)
 - [ ] Add work with html or somethings else in cards.
 How to work with spaces?
+- [ ] Add min size to inputs on register and login pages